Dear Hope East Queens,

 The total expenses for 2018 came out to $290,216.31.
 Of that amount $165,649.60 went into personnel (two full time pastors including benefits and pastoral ministry expenses, one part time children’s director, one part time worship director, and one part time facilities coordinator); $62,603.60 went into local and global missions giving; $23,819.55 went into the cost of facility rental (Sunday and our office); $16,625.92 went into ministry expenses, $9,418.83 went into administrative costs, $7,207.48 went into Sunday Service operations needs, and $4,411.95 went into equipment purchases.

-It has been a tremendous joy to work with our Leadership Team and experience God moving in our community!
+It has been a tremendous joy to work with our Leadership Team and experience God moving in our community and the neighborhood of Bayside!
 I love this church, and I believe that is the primary reason God has called us Christians to build our community, in order for us to love it.
 We are called to love, not because our community is perfect (it certainly is not), not because it doesn’t have its challenges (it most definitely does), but because God has first loved us.
 I pray that 2019 will be another year filled with His love!

 “We love because he has first loved us.” - John 4:19